top of page

 Site 1

-Design procedures implement on Site 1; Eye region.
+Design procedures implemented on Site 1; Eye region.

-Besides the horizontal floor webbing, the architectural enclosure also composes of vertical barrier webbing called the "Suntrap".
+Besides the horizontal floor webbing, the architectural enclosure also features vertical barrier webbing known as the “Suntrap.”

-The example unit demonstrates the parametric design system, where its weave shifting intensity is determined by the amount of collected sunlight radiation exposure on each respective panels.
+This example unit demonstrates the parametric design system, where the intensity of the weave’s shifting pattern is controlled by the amount of sunlight radiation each panel receives.

 Floor plans of Site 1; Eye region.